Police Act 1946

-The Police Act 1946 (1946 c.46) was an Act of Parliament of the Parliament of the United Kingdom that provided for the amalgamation of smaller borough police forces with county constabularies in England and Wales, allowed for the merger of county forces in certain circumstances and changed the boundaries of the Metropolitan Police District.
+The Police Act 1946 (9 & 10 Geo.
+6. c.
+46) was an act of the Parliament of the United Kingdom that provided for the amalgamation of smaller borough police forces with county constabularies in England and Wales, allowed for the merger of county forces in certain circumstances, and changed the boundaries of the Metropolitan Police District.

 The appointed day for the amalgamations was 1 April 1947.
 On that date forty-five non-county borough police forces were merged with those of the counties in which they were situated.
 In the case of fourteen of these boroughs, they had already been temporarily placed under the county police by the Defence (Amalgamation of Police Forces) Regulations 1942.
 Section 13 of the 1946 Act made these amalgamations permanent.
 One non-county borough force, Cambridge City Police, was allowed to continue, the city having a larger population than the surrounding county.
 The Act made similar provision for Peterborough City Police, although in the event it formed a combined force with the Soke of Peterborough.

 Following the 1947 mergers there were 133 police forces covering England and Wales: